-Even the best regulation should be periodically reviewed to determine if it is still needed or could be improved.
+Even the best proposals should be periodically reviewed to determine if intervention is still needed or could be improved.
 Changes in technology, demography, consumer preferences or the introduction of other regulations can affect the relevance or effectiveness of any set of rules.

 Consider the effects of cumulative burden.
-In isolation, regulation may address the current problem, but where it represents an accumulation of burden on a particular industry/sector over a short period of time, it may render prior regulatory intervention obsolete or unnecessarily burdensome.
+In isolation, regulation may address the current problem, but where it represents an accumulation of burden on a particular industry/sector, it may not be effective in driving the behaviour expected by the community or may render prior intervention obsolete or unnecessarily burdensome.